Obtanix – The Definition of the Pyramid Scheme

 Question Marks and Red Flags

-Question marks and red flags abound through the Obtanix project, from the visual material used for the homepage, all the way to the lack of evidence concerning crypto mining, investing and the gold angle.
+Question marks and red flags abound throughout the project, from the visual material used for the homepage, all the way to the lack of evidence concerning crypto mining, investing, and the gold angle.
 We never find out much about the team/corporate entity behind the project either, and the name of the main “perpetrator” seems entirely made-up.

 Another red flag is raised by the ticker used to showcase the newly signed-up investors.
 According to it, only people from India register with the Ponzi scheme.

-The Obtanix.com domain was registered in August, 2016, and the person who is listed as the owner is Obtanix Holding’s Darin Hadwin.
+The domain was registered in August 2016, and the person who is listed as the owner is Obtanix Holding’s Darin Hadwin.

 Obtanix Review Conclusion